 Whether you decide to purchase a property or rent a commercial property for use as an office, finding the perfect office space can sometimes be a pretty elusive affair.
 A million questions assail you as you seek to make the best decision.
-Should you get a property which is already set up as an office, or should you get hold of a residential property and work your way through the required documentation and permits to turn it into a commercial space?
+Should you get a property in Malta which is already set up as an office, or should you get hold of a residential property and work your way through the required documentation and permits to turn it into a commercial space?
 Should you start small and then relocate to a bigger space or should you start big from day one?
 The decision may take some serious consideration.

 There are fortunately specifically targeted real estate agents who work uniquely in the commercial sector.
 This means that such an agent will have a thorough awareness of going rates, trends and best locations to suit different types of businesses.
 And this is where the real assistance comes in especially handy because you will need such experienced know-how to guide you through the maze.
 At RE/MAX Lettings, the commercial team is especially trained to assist clients precisely at this stage of setting up an office.

 Where office space is concerned, the onus remains linked to the nature of your business.
 Here are some pointers to consider since these will crop up in your first interview with your commercial estate agent:

 Once you trash out these basic issues, you will need to also keep in mind that a good architect will come in handy as he/she will be knowledgeable about MEPA regulations that do considerably restrain or impinge upon the choice of property you make.
 Other regulatory bodies may become involved in the acquisition of the required permits.